epfl-dlab/WikiHist.html/4_docker_images/README.md

 ```

 ## Testing the Docker image
 After building the image, the following steps explain how it can be tested with a sample from the XML dump.
-This test assumes that all the prevous steps have been done successfully, for test of the whole process without following all the steps please refer to the main [read me](https://github.com/epfl-dlab/enwiki_history_to_html) and this [script](https://github.com/epfl-dlab/enwiki_history_to_html/blob/master/quick_run.sh).
+This test assumes that all the prevous steps have been done successfully, for test of the whole process without following all the steps please refer to the [quick run section](https://github.com/epfl-dlab/enwiki_history_to_html#quick-run-of-the-pipeline) in the main read me and this [script](https://github.com/epfl-dlab/enwiki_history_to_html/blob/master/quick_run.sh).